ONLINE HELP

 • Then, we will edit the WLanguage code of the "Product form" window to add data to the Product data file.

-1. Open the "WIN_List_of_products" window in the editor: click the corresponding tab in the open document tabs.
+1. Open the "WIN_List_of_products" window in the editor: click on it in the open document tabs.

 2. Select the Action Bar (at the top of the window).